roman-dezhin/drupal-starter-kit/README.md

 libraries					#put your own custom libraries here scripts					#deploy related scripts deploy_init.sh		#init script.
-It will be executed only if {deploy_dir} is empty deploy_update.sh		#after script.
-It will be executed after each push to repository drupal_install.sh		#download via drush Drupal and install it settings				#meta data for deploy update				#place to put your scripts to run once when created
+It will be executed only if {deploy_dir} is empty drupal_install.sh		#download via drush Drupal and install it qa_deploy_init.sh		#QA init script.
+It will be executed only if {deploy_dir} is empty run-tests.sh			#ZenCI copy of scripts/ru-tests.sh test_drupal_install.sh		#download via drush Drupal 7.x git version and install it deploy_update.sh		#after script.
+It will be executed after each push to repository drupal_tests.php		#ZenCI wrapper for run-tests.sh.
+Report back to ZenCI tests status. qa_deploy_remove.sh		#Clean QA server when branch or PR removed. test_deploy_init.sh		#Tests init script.
+It will be executed to prepare Drupal for test. settings				#meta data for deploy update				#place to put your scripts to run once when created
     example.sh			#example script